 Alongside the traditional PhD programme, we also offer a four year PhD programme as part of the Brunel Integrated PhD initiative.
 The Brunel Integrated PhD allows you to participate in a tailor-made programme of taught modules to enhance your research and transferable skills.
 In addition to pursuing your research, during the first three years you’ll study a tailor-made programme of taught modules that will underpin your academic study and enhance your skills as a researcher.

 You can also choose the MPhil degree, which is a 1 year degree, and involves the exploration of a research topic.
 You can then choose to deepen your engagement by continuing to pursue a PhD.

 We’re active in the following areas of mathematics:

 - Operational Research and Risk Modelling

-For more information about Research Degrees please contact:
+For more information about Research Degrees please contact the Enquiries team.

 You can find a list of PhD completions here.